 Remember - when searching online, you're not searching through original records, you're searching indexes made by people who don't necessarily understand the document they're transcribing.

-Ancestry Public Trees can be a great resource, but take any information found there with a large grain of salt.
+Ancestry Trees (public or private) and other online trees can be a great resource, but take any information found there with a large grain of salt.
 While multiple trees might seem to validate a particular family connection, many of them have entire branches merely imported from other Ancestry trees, so a single mistake ends up being replicated again and again, giving it a false credibility.
+By all means use them, but do your own research to confirm the information (your own discoveries are always far more satisfying).

 Remember - confirm with primary sources, confirm with multiple data points, confirm by eliminating other possibilities.